-Ordinary meetings of the Labour group shall be held at an agreed time between the publication of the council agenda and the full meeting of the council, and on such other dates as may be agreed at the annual meeting.
-2. The annual meeting of the group shall be held, on date/s to be determined, prior to the statutory annual meeting of the council, for the election of group officers, to make nominations to civic office, council leadership, executive and scrutiny positions, chair and vice chair of committees and to allocate members to committees.
-All groups shall follow NEC guidance on good practice in running annual group meetings (see the AGM Toolkit).
+- Ordinary meetings of the Labour group shall be held at an agreed time between the publication of the council agenda and the full meeting of the council, and on such other dates as may be agreed at the annual meeting. - 2.
+The annual meeting of the group shall be held, on date/s to be determined, prior to the statutory annual meeting of the council, for the election of group officers, to make nominations to civic office, council leadership, executive and scrutiny positions, chair and vice chair of committees and to allocate members to committees.
+All groups shall follow NEC guidance on good practice in running annual group meetings (see the AGM Toolkit). - 3.
+All group members may have the opportunity of participating in meetings and voting remotely using electronic means of communication where appropriate.